 Overview

 When a customer returns an item where sales tax was collected, a negative tax liability is generated, which can be credited against future sales in the same jurisdiction.
 The tax credit applied will match the actual tax amount collected and remitted from the original transaction, making it crucial to link the return to the original sale.
+To link the return to the original transaction, pass the original transaction’sid

 as the parent_invoice_id